AndrejRistovski/NetSafeHeroes/README.md

 ---

 ## Description
-Each level presents a different threat (adware, phishing, spyware, trojan horse, ransomware).
-The player completes the level and then answers a short question to improve their cybersecurity knowledge.
+NetSafe Heroes is a pixel-art educational game in which the hero enters a computer system and battles viruses and digital monsters to restore and protect the system.
+As the player progresses through the levels, he encounters different cyber threats such as adware, phishing, spyware, trojan horses, and ransomware.
+By completing each level, the player not only cleans the system but also learns essential internet safety concepts through interactive gameplay.
+After every level, the player answers a short question designed to reinforce cybersecurity knowledge, helping him recognize suspicious links, understand common online threats, and build safer habits for navigating the internet.

 ### Main Educational Mechanics (Quiz → Lives)
 After completing each level, a **Question** appears: